 If someone other than the bride is taking point on planning the bachelorette party, they should get the bride’s input up front.
 “Ask if they have a specific destination and dates in mind as well as activities or specific things they’re interested in doing,” says Odhner.
 “From there, it’s your responsibility to take the bride’s vision and bring it to life.”
-Meaning, a few questions here and there are okay, but don’t drag the bride too far into the logistical weeds.
+Meaning, a few questions here and there are ok, but don’t drag the bride too far into the logistical weeds.
 She’s got a wedding to plan, after all!

 This is the bride’s decision.
-Some brides will want just their bridal party there while others will extend the invitation to a larger circle of family, friends, and even members of their partner's inner circle.
+Some brides will want just their bridal party attending while others will extend the invitation to a larger circle of family, friends, and even members of their partner's inner circle.
 Either way, people that are invited to the bachelorette should also be invited to the wedding, and gender shouldn’t prevent anyone from making the guest list.